AdobeDocs/analytics.en/help/components/locations/configure-import-accounts.md

 <!-- This page is almost duplicated with the "Configure cloud export locations" article in CJA.
 Differences are that Snowflake isn't supported here and there is a Suffix field for each account type. -->

-You can configure a cloud account that is used for the following purposes:
+You can configure a cloud account that is used for any or all of the following purposes:

 * Exporting files using [Data Feeds](/help/export/analytics-data-feed/create-feed.md)
 * Exporting reports using [Data Warehouse](/help/export/data-warehouse/create-request/dw-request-report-destinations.md)